Pip the Troll: Infinity Watch

 Pip, Gamora, and Warlock return to the corporeal world during the Infinity Gauntlet incident by taking over bodies of three crash victims.
-Pip, in possession of the body of Ralph Bunker, and Gamora were both shown to have significantly increased physical strength in their new bodies.
-However, soon after returning to life, Gamora disappeared.
-Alongside Warlock, Pip conferred with Doctor Strange, Rintrah, Doctor Doom, and the Silver Surfer regarding Thanos and the Infinity Gauntlet.
-Alongside Doctor Strange, Clea, and Rintrah, Pip battled Silver Dagger.
-Alongside Rintrah, Pip time-traveled to Earth's Jurassic era to rescue Firelord and Drax the Destroyer.
-Alongside Warlock and Gamora, Pip visited Thanos after his defeat.
-With Gamora, Pip summoned Doctor Strange to deal with the seemingly power-mad Warlock, but was reconciled with Warlock.
+Pip, in possession of the body of Ralph Bunker, and Gamora are both shown to have significantly increased physical strength in their new bodies.
+However, soon after returning to life, Gamora disappears.
+Alongside Warlock, Pip confers with Doctor Strange, Rintrah, Doctor Doom, and the Silver Surfer regarding Thanos and the Infinity Gauntlet.
+Alongside Doctor Strange, Clea, and Rintrah, Pip battles Silver Dagger.
+Alongside Rintrah, Pip time-travels to Earth's Jurassic era to rescue Firelord and Drax the Destroyer.
+Alongside Warlock and Gamora, Pip visits Thanos after his defeat.
+With Gamora, Pip summons Doctor Strange to deal with the seemingly power-mad Warlock, but is reconciled with Warlock.

-Afterwards, Pip was given the Space Gem by Warlock, keeping it between his toes for safekeeping.
-Pip joined Warlock's Infinity Watch.
-With the Infinity Watch, Pip was captured by the Man Beast, but rescued by Warlock.
+Afterwards, Pip is given the Space Gem by Warlock, keeping it between his toes for safekeeping.
+Pip joins Warlock's Infinity Watch.
+With the Infinity Watch, Pip is captured by the Man-Beast, but rescued by Warlock.
 Pip and his friends end up setting shop on Monster Island.
-Pip takes too much as usual and abusing the hospitality of Mole Man.
+Pip takes too much as usual and abuses the hospitality of Mole Man.
 In a dispute over the sovereignty of the island, forces of the United Nations invade.
 Pip and the others hang back as Gamora cleans house, killing no one.
 The group makes bets on the fight.

-Around this time, the events known as the Infinity War happen.
-When Warlock had control of the Infinity Gauntlet, he had forced out the good and evil sides of himself.
-The evil side returns as Warlock's long-term adversary, the Magus.
+Around this time, the Infinity War happens.
+When Warlock has control of the Infinity Gauntlet, he forces out the good and evil sides of himself.
+The evil side returns as the Magus.
 Pip is drawn into the fight when Thanos recruits the Watch.
-As most of Earth's heroes do not trust Thanos, Pip and his friends were forced to battle them as well.
+As most of Earth's heroes do not trust Thanos, Pip and his friends are forced to battle them as well.
 Eventually both sides work together to take down the Magus.